numical/script-ext-html-webpack-plugin/README.md

 This is an extension plugin for the [webpack](http://webpack.github.io) plugin [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) - a plugin that simplifies the creation of HTML files to serve your webpack bundles.

 The raw [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) incorporates all webpack-generated javascipt as synchronous`<script>` elements in the generated html.
-This plugin allows you to add attributes to these elements or even to inline the code in the element.
+This plugin allows you to:
+- add attributes to these elements;
+- inline the code in the elements;
+- add asynchronous scripts to prefetch and preload resource hints.

 Installation
 ------------
-You must be running webpack on node 4+.
+You must be running webpack (1.x or 2.x) )on node 4+.

 Install the plugin with npm:
 ```shell